Keysight/cyperf/deployment/azure/terraform/agent_only/README.md

 # Introduction

-This is the Terraform approach for CyPerf Controller and CyPerf Agents in different cloud providers.
+This is the Terraform approach for deploying a single agent in an existing infrastructure.

-All the necessary resources will be created from scratch, including VPC, subnets, route table, Internet Gateway, Nat-gateway etc.
+If the agent is not deployed in the same subnet with a controller proxy or a controller, the user needs to ensure the communication between the agent management subnet and controller management subnet.

 # Prerequisites